margusmartsepp/margusmartsepp.github.io/Testing.md

     Expected Final State | S2 | S1 | S3 | S2 | S1

     1. [ ] The given test cases cover both valid and invalid transitions in the state transition diagram
-    1. [ ] The given test cases represent all possible valid transitions in the state transition diagram
+    1. [x] The given test cases represent all possible valid transitions in the state transition diagram
     1. [ ] The given test cases represent some of the valid transitions in the state transition diagram
     1. [ ] The given test cases represent pairs of transitions in the state transition diagram

+    > ### Explanation / Rationale
+    > Proposed test case covers all five possible single valid transitions in the given state diagram (S1->S2, S2->S1, S2->S3, S3->S2, and S3->S1).
+    >
+    >Thus:
+    > 1. Is not correct.
+Because no invalid transitions are covered
+    > 1. Is correct.
+Because all valid transitions are covered
+    > 1. Is not correct.
+Because all valid transitions are covered
+    > 1. Is not correct.
+Because the test cases do not have pairs of transitions specified

 1. A video application has the following requirement: The application shall allow playing a video on the following display resolution:
     ```
     1. 640x480